mtiller/ModelicaBook/text/source/behavior/arrays/state_space.rst

 declarations followed by ``[`` and ``]``.
 We know they are matrices because within the ``[]``s there are two dimensions given.
 Finally, we see declarations for ``x0``, ``x``, ``u`` and ``y``.
 These are also arrays.
-But in this case, they are vectors since they each have only a single dimension.
+But in this case, they are vectors, since they each have only a single dimension.

 Another thing to note about this model is that all parameters have